TcMenu/tcLibraryDev/README.md

 ## PicoSDK Cmake specific notes

-See the readme file in the [cmakeProject] directory.
+See the readme file in the [cmakeProject/README.md] directory.